BrianBrophy/OpenStack-Installation/README.md

 ## Launching Instances
-- On a node with the OpenStack clients installed, login to your user account (ie, brian is shown here)
+- On a node with the OpenStack clients installed (the Controller node works), login to your user account (ie, brian is shown here)
 - Source the tenant .rc file

 <pre>source openstack-brian.rc</pre>